catamorphism/icu/testdata/message2/README.txt

 { "date": n }
 where n is a number representing a Unix timestamp.

+In the "params" field, a decimal string parameter can be expressed as:
+{ "decimal": s }
+where s is a string.

 Optional fields, "ignoreJava" and "ignoreCpp" can be used for tests currently expected to fail in the respective language.
 The field may have any value; if it's